Vallendrez-Bio/gene_rast_thing/README.md

 1. Rename output files so they sort gooder

    This renames all output alignment files such that they can be sorted using natural order.
 That is, the files should be named 1.aln.fasta, 2.aln.fasta, 3.aln.fasta where the digit comes from the column in the fasta filename `fig_321327_43_peg_<somedigits>.aln.fasta`.
+   *Note*: You need to change the command below to match your data(change the `fig_321327_43` to whatever your sequence names are.

    ```
    ls -1 output_aln/* | while read f; do nn=$(echo $f | sed 's|output_aln/fig_321327_43_peg_\([0-9]\+\).aln.fasta|\1.aln.fasta|'); mv $f output_aln/$nn; done